-The microchip is embedded with a code unique to your dog and is the most effective form of permanent identification.
-This code is placed onto a national computer database, so it is particularly useful in the return of lost dogs.
-They can also assist where the ownership of an animal is in dispute.
+Microchipping is the most effective form of permanent identification – unlike a tag or a collar, it cannot be taken off or get lost.
+The microchip is embedded with a code unique to your dog, and once registered, this code is placed onto a national computer database, so it is particularly useful in helping lost dogs be reunited with their families.
+They can also assist where the ownership of an animal may be in dispute.
 In Tasmania it is compulsory for all dogs over six months of age to be microchipped.